Self-Guided Walking Tour in Polignano a Mare

 1. 1

-Domenico Modugno Statue in Polignano A Mare, stop 1 on the self-guided walking tour
+Domenico Modugno Statue (Statua di Domenico Modugno) in Polignano a Mare, stop 1 on the self-guided walking tour

 Start at the bronze man with his arms flung open to the sea.
 This is Domenico Modugno, born here, the voice behind 'Volare', and the statue mid-song is the town's signature monument.
 It sits right on the seafront promenade, open 24/7 and free, so there is no ticket and no queue, just a good place to get your bearings with the Adriatic at your back.
 Everyone takes the same photo standing under his outstretched arms, so expect a small scrum mid-morning.
 Take a minute to look left and right along the cliffs before you move.
 The bars behind the statue charge tourist prices for a coffee, so if you just want an espresso, walk into town a little first.
 From here you head east along the cliff edge toward the main terrace.